Stoker Plastic Surgery: David Stoker, MD

 Monday–Friday: 8:30 a.m.–5 p.m.

 Southern California residents enjoy leading active lifestyles that include spending plenty of time outdoors.
 Our enviable weather often means extensive sun exposure, which can lead to skin discoloration and photodamage.
-Intense pulsed light (IPL) photofacial treatments at our Los Angeles-area aesthetic practice can reverse the sun’s damaging effects, in addition to treating melasma and reducing the redness associated with rosacea.
+Intense pulsed light (IPL) photofacial treatments at our aesthetic practice serving Los Angeles, Marina del Rey, Santa Monica, and surrounding areas can reverse the sun’s damaging effects, in addition to treating melasma and reducing the redness associated with rosacea.

 What is a photofacial?